 DELEGATION OF AUTHORITY

-The faculty of the Graduate School, as represented by the Graduate Council, is delegated authority for the interests of the Graduate School except in those matters that have University-wide implications; it shall administer its own affairs subject to review by the Senate.
+The faculty of the Graduate School, as represented by the Graduate Council, is delegated authority by the University Faculty Senate for the interests of the Graduate School except in those matters that have University-wide implications; it shall administer its own affairs subject to review by the University Faculty Senate.

 The review process shall include a report of actions of the Graduate Council to the Senate through the Senate Council.